xiaomingfuckeasylife/deepGo/README.md

 complex64 complex128 // java has not such type , so is c
 // by the way go do not has char which is what int16 stand for and double is represent by float64
 ```
+* implicit uninitialized variable value , 0 for numerics , flase for bool , "" for string

+* type conversion in java it is something like (Integer)str , in go it is like float64(str) , which way do you think is more human readable , i think it's go